miracle-wm-org/miracle-wm-wiki/docs/getting_started/building.md

   importing the proper environment variables in to systemd.
 - `-DEND_TO_END_TESTS`: If enabled, miracle's end-to-end tests will be compiled as part of the test suite.
+- `-DENABLE_PLUGIN_SYSTEM`: If enable, the experimental WebAssembly plugin system will also be enabled.

 ## Snap